Kazakhstan participation in Bologna Follow-Up Group (BFUG)

 - partners - 4 organizations wishing to be associated with the Bologna process but not included in the list of consultative participants: EAIE, EUROCADRES, Eurodoc, Euroscience.
 They may, if desired, take part in BFUG events and WG and CG meetings.
 Further technical experts, such as Eurostat, Eurostudent or Eurydice may be associated to the BFUG and invited to events upon specific request

-Currently, working structures have been approved, which include 3 Thematic Peer Groups, 1 Working Group, 2 Advisory Groups and 1 Coordination Group.
+Currently, working structures have been approved, which include 3 Thematic Peer Groups, 3 Working Groups, 1 Network of National Correspondents for Qualifications Frameworks and 1 Coordination Group.

 Thematic Peer Groups: